Olympics on NBC: 2024 Summer

 For the 2024 Summer Olympics in Paris, NBC maintained most of the format changes used in the three Asia-hosted Olympics, including live coverage on NBC during the U.S. daytime hours across the main network and NBCUniversal cable networks (including two part-time "Paris Extra" channels), and all events streaming on Peacock.
 Due to the Games being hosted in Europe, the primetime block—branded as Primetime in Paris—returned to a tape-delayed, news magazine-like format with a focus on highlights from the past day's events, and feature segments highlighting athletes and storylines throughout the Games.
 In addition to its facilities in Stamford (which largely maintained aspects of the remote production setups used for Tokyo and Beijing), NBC set up studios in the Musée de l'Homme for the primetime block and Today, and a set for the NBC Nightly News overlooking the Arc de Triomphe.
 USA Network would offer a temporary 4K feed throughout the Games through participating television providers, carrying 400 hours of coverage in 1080p with HDR (upconverted to 4K).
 NBC stations in 67 markets also carried the network's coverage in 1080p HDR via their ATSC 3.0 signals.

-The "Gold Zone" channel on Peacock returned in a revamped form, hosted by Scott Hanson (of NFL RedZone), Andrew Siciliano, Matt Iseman, Akbar Gbajabiamila (both of American Ninja Warrior), and Jac Collinsworth; notably, Hanson and Siciliano —who had hosted rival "red zone" channels from NFL Network and NFL Sunday Ticket on DirecTV respectively— would co-host a block of "Gold Zone" together.
-NBC offered several digital features using generative artificial intelligence, including "OLI"—a chatbot providing information on the Games' broadcast schedule, and "Your Daily Olympic Recap" on Peacock—a personalized recap of events narrated by an AI-synthesized likeness of Al Michaels.
+The Gold Zone whiparound show on Peacock returned in a revamped form, hosted by Scott Hanson, Andrew Siciliano, Matt Iseman and Akbar Gbajabiamila (of American Ninja Warrior), and Jac Collinsworth; notably, Hanson and Siciliano—who had hosted rival "red zone" channels from NFL Network and NFL Sunday Ticket on DirecTV respectively—would co-host a block of Gold Zone together.
+NBC offered several digital features using generative AI, including "OLI"—a chatbot providing information on the Games' broadcast schedule, and "Your Daily Olympic Recap" on Peacock—a personalized recap of events narrated by an AI-synthesized likeness of Al Michaels.